Lawn bowls at the 1974 British Commonwealth Games

-The lawn bowls competition at the 1974 British Commonwealth Games took place in Christchurch, New Zealand from 24 January until 2 February 1974.
+Lawn bowls at the 1974 British Commonwealth Games was the ninth appearance of the Lawn bowls at the Commonwealth Games.
+Competition at the 1974 British Commonwealth Games took place in Christchurch, New Zealand from 24 January until 2 February 1974.

+The events were held at the 2,000 seating capacity Woolston Working Men's Club, where three greens consisting of Cotula weed provided the playing surface.
+The pavilion had been recently refurbished.

 David Bryant won his third successive Commonwealth Games singles gold medal, with a medals cache of four golds although not competing in 1966.
 Host country New Zealand won the fours (their seventh gold medal since the start of the games in 1930).